juliancameron79/recipe-heaven/README.md

 - <a href="https://en.wikipedia.org/wiki/HTML5#References">**HTML**</a> and
   <a href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">**CSS**</a>

-  - The project uses base languages used to create website
+  - This project uses base languages used to create website

 - <a href="https://en.wikipedia.org/wiki/JavaScript">**Javascript**</a>